I am very happy to interview Lucia, blogger at “Stupisciti a Genova (e non solo)”.

 What to taste in Genova

-First of all, Focaccia, also as a breakfast (for more info click the link below on Lucia’s blog post) …..; if possible with Milk and Coffe (and not Cappuccino), according with the ancient tradition.
+First of all, Focaccia, also as a breakfast (for more info click the link below on Lucia’s blog post) …..; if possible with Milk and Coffe (and not Cappuccino), according to the ancient tradition.

 Then Farinata, sitting in the historic restaurant Sa Pesta, Via dei Giustiniani 16, or take away in the Antica Friggitoria Carega, Sottoripa 113.